Summary

 Firearms

-In 2022, Wild voted for H.R.
-1808: Assault Weapons Ban of 2022; this bill would ban, among other guns, AR-15s.[31][32]
+In July 2022, Wild voted for H.R.
+1808: Assault Weapons Ban of 2022, a bill that would have banned various guns, including AR-15s.[31][32]

 Foreign affairs